amh312/Antimicrobial_utility/README.md

 The discrete choice experiment source data is found within this repository:

-1. "ADAPT-AST Factors influencing Antimicrobial Prescribing for Urinary Tract Infection.csv" for the main analysis
+1. "DCE_results.csv" for the main analysis
-2. "labelled_ADAPT-AST Factors influencing Antimicrobial Prescribing for Urinary Tract Infection.csv" for the specialty sub-analyses
+2. "labelled_DCE_results.csv" for the specialty sub-analyses

 PhysioNet MIMIC-IV citations: